opencog/destin/WindowsBuild.md

 * Open Qt Creator IDE.

 * File -> Open File Or Project.
-Open the destin/Destin/CMakeLists.txt
+Locate your local destin repository and open the destin/Destin/CMakeLists.txt file

 * For Build Location, use the default destin\Destin-build directory.
+Next.

+* You may need to "Choose CMake Executable".
+Your cmake.exe is probably located at C:\Program Files (x86)\CMake 2.8\bin\cmake.exe.
 Next.

 * Run CMake:
 	* Arguments: none